 Jump to

-contents and animations menu
+discussions and animations list

 The following animation shows the shapes and structures of the model's subatomic particles, the